choijin/NLP_Text_Stock_Prediction/README.md

 | *Figure 2: Representation of Daily Context Embedding.
 This figure illustrates the aggregation of individual embeddings into a single vector that captures the essence of a day's news.* |

 ## Results
-We employed metrics like accuracy, precision, F1 score, and AUC score to evaluate model performances.
-The LSTM with BERT Embeddings model outperformed the baseline in most metrics, indicating its effectiveness in stock price movement forecasting.
+We employed AUC score to evaluate model performances.

 | Method | AUC |
 | --- | --- |